 Australian Standards in Contracting – What’s new?

-Sean McCarthy, Senior Associate, Lovegrove Smith & Cotton
+Sean McCarthy, Lovegrove & Cotton

 Standard form contracts in construction and engineering works have been around for some time.
 The great Australian Standard AS2124 General Conditions of Contract from 1991 is still favoured by many sectors, particularly some Government clients.
 AS 4000 came to be seen as the modernization of the standard, and again, even though it was drafted in 1997 it is still a popular and user friendly document.